- How does childhood trauma affect the brain?

-Also, it is asked, What are the symptoms of childhood trauma in adults?
+Also, it is asked, What are the symptoms Childhood Trauma in adults?

 People who have been abused are more prone to develop stress and anxiety later in life.
 Long-term stress and worry may lead to physical and mental problems throughout one’s life.
 In summary, childhood trauma leaves a person with a shattered foundation for the rest of their life.
 3 April 2019